drezy/Hotseat/README.md

 ## Motivation

-The avarage wifi indicator only reports the signal strength of the network you are currently connected to.
+The average wifi indicator only reports the signal strength of the network you are currently connected to.
 If there is a spiffy new Industrio-megapower-wifi-5000 unit in that cheap drop ceiling right 4 feet from your head it'd be kinda nice to know.

 ## Installation